eray-yuztyurk/python-ai-audio-summarizer/README.md

 # Python AI Audio Summarizer

-A simple, professional, and easy-to-use tool for transcribing and summarizing audio files using AI models.
-This project is designed for developers, researchers, and anyone who needs to quickly convert speech to text and generate concise summaries in multiple languages.
+A professional, user-friendly tool for transcribing and summarizing audio files using AI models.
+Designed for developers, researchers, and anyone needing fast, accurate speech-to-text and summarization in multiple languages.

 ---

 ## Table of Contents